 It seems ludicrous that the man and the woman (only the man, Adam, had a name at this point), the first humans shaped by God’s own hand, who had such an obvious, tangible relationship with Him, could immediately disobey a command He himself verbalized.
 A simple one, at that.

-The sages say that prior to eating from the Tree of Knowledge, the man and woman inherently knew objective truth – they had an innate sense of truth versus lies, emet versus sheker.
-Had they maintained this state, humanity would have had an innate connection to objective truth.
+The sages say that prior to eating from the Tree of Knowledge, the man and woman inherently saw everything through the lens of objective truth.
+Had they maintained this state, humanity would only know objective truth.
 After eating from the Tree of Knowledge, the man and woman viewed the world from a highly subjective lens.
-Humanity would subsequently face a constant battle to distinguish between good and evil due to their own perspectives getting in the way.
-Good versus evil became based on feelings; something could seem good, but it was actually evil.
+Humanity would subsequently view everything subjectively and constantly battle to distinguish between good and evil due to subjectivity getting in the way.
+Good versus evil has become based on feelings; something can seem good, but it is actually not.

 What exactly was so wrong about eating from the Tree of Knowledge in the first place?
 The simple, most straightforward answer is that God commanded them not to.
 As soon as they transgressed His commandment, it created chaos.
 This is the archetype of all subsequent sins humans have committed.
 God gives a commandment, we disobey it, and in so doing, we create chaos.

-The same way the woman in Genesis committed a wrongdoing because her subjective viewpoint overpowered her knowledge of God’s commandment, people are now choosing to do evil due to their subjective desires and feelings.
-Their feelings are overcoming any shred of God’s truth within them.
+The woman in Genesis committed a wrongdoing because her source of objective truth was incorrect and it overpowered her knowledge of God’s commandment.
+In the aftermath of the Tree of Knowledge, mankind has been swept up in his own subjective truth which distorts and discombobulates objective truth.
+Man’s feelings are overcoming any shred of God’s truth within him.
 The more humans give credence to their own feelings, the more they question and dismantle the tenets which have governed life and society at large for generations.